jmacglashan/decisions_and_dragons/content/posts/horizon.md

 One answer to our question is the future doesn't matter!
 Our objective is to only maximize the immediate reward received for the next action.
 [You want your marshmellow, and you want it now](https://en.wikipedia.org/wiki/Stanford_marshmallow_experiment).

-When you define the objective this way, you’ve defined the objective to be over a "finite horizon," where "horizon" refers to how many steps into the future the agent cares about the reward it can receive.
+Such an objective is a "finite horizon" objective, where "horizon" refers to how many steps into the future the agent cares about the reward it can receive.
 In this case, we’ve defined a 1-step horizon objective, the most myopic objective you can define, since it only cares about how big the next immediate reward is.

 ## I can wait, for a time